 Reported Health Benefits:

-Goji berries are chock full of Vitamin A, C, B vitamins and antioxidants, as well as essential fatty acids.
+Goji berries are chock full of Vitamins A, B, C, and antioxidants, as well as essential fatty acids.
 It has been traditionally used to treat failing eyesight and improve general health, according to our alternative medicine expert.
 Some feel that the antioxidants may help battle cancer.